WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-- That's how simple `fetch()` is.
+- That's how simple `fetch()` is!
 While there are other ways to handle the response (such as `html` or `blob`), this approach makes writing requests to APIs and other network calls in JavaScript easy.

-- It's important to note that while `fetch()` is part of the JavaScript standard, some browsers such as [Internet Explorer don't support it](http://caniuse.com/#search=fetch).
-You may need a polyfill — code that implements a feature on web browsers that don't support that feature — for live projects.
-If you need a polyfill for a production project, [GitHub's polyfill](https://github.com/github/fetch) is a popular option.
+- It's important to note that, while `fetch()` is part of the JavaScript standard, some browsers such as [Internet Explorer don't support it](http://caniuse.com/#search=fetch).
+You may need a polyfill — code that implements a feature on web browsers that don't support it — for live projects.
+If you need a polyfill for a production project, [GitHub's](https://github.com/github/fetch) is a popular option.

 </aside>